Exclusive Content:

 Release Date and Spoilers

-Tokyo Ghoul Season 5
+Tokyo Ghoul season 5

 Lack of knowledge on the Tokyo Ghoul season 5 release date and plot is another factor contributing to the uncertainty.
 According to Fiction Horizon, Tokyo Ghoul won’t get a Tokyo Ghoul season 5 because the anime has already covered the whole manga and its plot.
 This assertion is supported by the fact that the fourth season completed the adaptation of the whole manga series.